zlatozar/study-paip/README.md

 - `git clone` the source code from the github repository.

-- You must have a lisp compiler/interpreter.
+- You must have a lisp compiler/interpreter (project is tested with SBCL).

 - `quicklisp` should be configured